PhD Workshop on International Migration and Human Rights

 All PhD students as well as post-doctoral researchers from Uppsala University and beyond are invited to present their academic work on any aspect of international migration and human rights.
 We especially welcome aspiring experts in the fields of history, law, linguistics, peace and conflict studies, philosophy and political science.

-The workshop is free of charge, lunch and dinner will also be provided.
+The workshop is free of charge and open to the public.